realA10001986/Time-Circuits-Display/README.md

 The SDA and SCL wires should be paired with a wire connected to GND.
 If you using a 4 wire twisted-pair cable, pair SCL with GND, and SDA with 5V.

-If the cable is shielded, connected the shield to GND on the TCD's end (not the other!).
+If the cable is shielded, connect the shield to GND on the TCD's end (not the other!).
 Also see [here](AddOns.md#i2c-peripheral-wiring).

 If you want to make your own speedo, see [here](AddOns.md#speedometer).